techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 - MEASURE outputs TX-1 (USRP-1) and TX-1 (USRP-2) connected to a scope and visualize phase relation.

 PHOTO
+DOCS

 - [x] incomplete task
 - [ ] completed task

 **Repeat process several times** --> Phase difference will be different each time!
-After this step the problem îs clearly represented.
+After this step the problem is clearly demonstrated.

 # STEP 2.
 Measure phase difference of internal RF-PLLs
 The purpose is to measure the phase difference between the RX RF-PLL ans the TX RF-PLL.